-- Fullerenes (C60 and others) were discovered by R. F. Curl. - They are closed structures of only carbon atoms, each bonded covalently by sp2 hybridization(one double bond, two single bonds). - The double bonds are usually given for hexagons only - C60 is a polygon (truncated icosahedron) with 12 pentagons and 20 hexagons (like a soccerball).
+- Fullerenes (C60 and others) were discovered by R. F. Curl., H. W. Kroto, R. E. Smalley in 1985 and they were awarded Nobel Prize in Chemistry 1996. - They are closed structures of only carbon atoms, each bonded covalently by sp2 hybridization (one double bond, two single bonds) - The double bonds are usually given for hexagons only - C60 is a polygon (truncated icosahedron) with 12 pentagons and 20 hexagons (like a soccer ball).
 Diameter = 1 2 nm (Icasohedron)